Rubasuman/Travel/README.md

 ## Overview

 Wanderlust is a comprehensive travel planning web application that allows users to discover destinations, plan trips, create detailed itineraries, and manage their travel memories through photo galleries.
-The application combines a React-based frontend with an Express.js backend, utilizing Firebase for authentication and storage, and PostgreSQL for data persistence.
+The application combines a React-based frontend with an Express.js backend, utilizing Supabase for authentication and storage, and PostgreSQL for data persistence.

 ## User Preferences